Do you want to make custom fields searchable in WordPress?

 SearchWP will now index your content, PDF metadata, custom fields metadata, images, files, and any other types of metadata that you’ve chosen to include in your website’s search.

-You can see the ‘Index Status’ in the right corner along with how many times the SearchWP plugin has indexed.
+You can see the ‘Index Status’ in the right corner along with how many times the SearchWP plugin has indexed your content.

 If you see a message asking you to rebuild the index, then click on the ‘Rebuild Index’ button to complete the process.

-Once it’s finished, WordPress will now include custom fields in its search results.
+Once it’s finished, WordPress will start including custom fields in its search results.

-For instance, if you go to the ‘Settings’ tab, then you can add stopwords and synonyms that SearchWP should ignore during the search process to improve relevancy and performance.
+For example, if you select the ‘Settings’ tab, then you can add stopwords and synonyms that SearchWP should ignore during the search process.

 The plugin already has a built-in list, but you can add more stopwords if you want.
 Similarly, you can add synonyms for search terms that you want to ignore while searching.